nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 the open internet.
 Internet facing servers MUST NOT enable this extension.
 Clients that do not trust their network and path to the server MUST NOT enable this extension.

-Because the AEAD tag is removed along with the encryption, the UDP checksum must be relied upon to determine any packet corruption.

 This extension does not modify the packet protections used during the handshake, so the handshake can still be securely authenticated.
 This prevents scenarios